onap/archived-cli/docs/user_guide_verification_program.rst

 It provides the model based test environment where author needs to setup following aspects:

-# Write the moco json which capture the HTTP request and response in moco style
+# Write the moco JSON which captures the HTTP request and response in moco style

-# Write the sample YAML which capture the one or more functional test case(s)
+# Write the sample YAML which captures the one or more functional test case(s)

 # Place them under open-cli-sample directory under OPEN_CLI_HOME